Dino Crisis: Dino Stalker (2002)

-Dino Stalker a light gun shooter and the third installment in the Gun Survivor series by Capcom and contains characters from Dino Crisis 2.
+Dino Stalker is a light gun shooter and the third installment in the Gun Survivor series by Capcom and contains characters from Dino Crisis 2.
 The Gun Survivor series is a spin-off series to the main Resident Evil series, however, Dino Stalker is the only game in the series with ties to Dino Crisis instead.

 Dino Crisis: Dungeon in Chaos (2003)

 Dino Crisis: Dungeon in Chaos is a first-person shooter mobile game published by the now-defunct Mobile Capcom in 2003.

 Dino Crisis 3 (2003)

 Set in the year 2548, it has been 300 years since Earth lost contact with the colony ship Ozymandias, en route to a².
 Somehow, the ship has reappeared near Jupiter.
 A team called S.O.A.R.
 (Special Operations And Reconnaissance) is sent aboard the probe ship Seyfert to investigate.

+Dino Crisis Bundle (2025)

+Dino Crisis Bundle is a compilation of Dino Crisis and Dino Crisis 2 that was released on Windows on January 29, 2025.

 Future

-For several decades fans have been asking for a new installment in the Dino Crisis series.
+For several years fans have been asking for a new installment in the Dino Crisis series.
 In 2014, there was circulating news that Capcom had begun development on Dino Crisis 4 with the intention of announcing the sequel at the Tokyo Game Show of that year.
 Tao Weishi, the producer of Monster Hunter Online, was interested in working with Capcom on a revival of the Dino Crisis series.
 Bocanegra stated: "It would certainly be nice to get a Dino Crisis revival.
 And Capcom could potentially start by remastering the original game, which would fall in line nicely with their current strategy when it comes to remasters".
 Shinji Mikami has also stated that he has long held ideas for a new game in the series.

 In March 2017, Capcom's Masachika Kawata said he was not aware of any internal plans to revive the series despite it being a good prospect for remasters or remakes.
 In December, the official Twitter account for Capcom's lead development team responded to a fan asking if a new Dino Crisis title would release soon, to which they replied: "If a lot of people wish".

-Both the original Dino Crisis and Dino Crisis 2 were made available to purchase on GOG.com on January 29, 2025 as part of GOG's ongoing Preservation Program.
+Both the original Dino Crisis and Dino Crisis 2 were made available to purchase on GOG.com on January 29, 2025, as part of GOG's ongoing Preservation Program.
+On February 12, 2026, Dino Crisis and Dino Crisis 2 were made available to purchase on Steam.